he had no children SO there are no descendants left to mourn.

 may 12, 1921 Lincoln evening journal

 This match took place in the Ideal Theater in Table Rock.
 The Ideal was the name of the movie theater in those days.
-The first movie was shown there in December 1916, at which time it was the Pasttime theater.
-It then became the Ideal, the Roxie, and then simply the Table Rock Theater.
+The theater saw its grand opening in January 1918.
+It had no name at first, but after a name contest got the name the Ideal, later was the Roxie, and then simply the Table Rock Theater.
 More than movies took place there -- plays, band concerts....and wrestling bouts.

 In this article, A. C. Jones was the referee, and there were several bouts before Charles took the floor.
-"Local lads" Cecil Horton and Hollis Burow "made things live for a time," then Harland and Edwin Freeman went at it "fast and furious."
-They were followed by bouts with brothers Orville and Glenn Jones and Joe Branek versus Glenn Kent.
+"Local lads" Cecil Horton and Hollis Burow "made things live for a time," then Harland Taylor and Edwin Freeman went at it "fast and furious."
+They were followed by a bout between brothers Orville and Glenn Jones and a bout between Joe Branek and Glenn Kent.
 Then came the main attraction: Charles Blecha versus Jess Marlin.

 Charles had by then"made for himself a wide reputation as a wrestler."
-He was by then about 36.
+He was about 36.
 Read how his match came out:

 March 18, 1934